Albert-GM/TFM/README.md

 Master's thesis
 ------------

-Below you can find the steps to reproduce the results of the work, the project organization and a summary of the thesis.
+Below you can find a summary of the thesis, the steps to reproduce the results of the work and the project organization.

 Summary